Rapid Rail: History

 Malaysia's efforts to revolutionise commuting began in 1984 when the then Minister of Federal Territory Shahrir Abdul Samad released details of a light rapid transit (LRT) system implementation study for Kuala Lumpur.
-Many were sceptical over its implementation, especially when financing was a major question.
+Many were skeptical over its implementation, especially when financing was a major question.
 The study, undertaken by a Belgian consortium in association with Spie Batignolles of France in cooperation with Master Carriage Malaysia Sdn Bhd, was for an urban or suburban LRT system - powered by overhead electric lines or catenaries.
 The system - covering 18 stations between Petaling Jaya and Sentul - was targeted for implementation in 1984 and completion in 1988.
 Unfortunately, the project did not take off until 4 years later, when the Government of Malaysia signed an agreement with Sistem Transit Aliran Ringan Sdn Bhd (STAR).
 The first LRT line, named STAR LRT after its owner, was constructed and opened completely in 1998.
 The original system consisted of 36 stations along two routes, Sentul Timur – Ampang and Sentul Timur – Sri Petaling.

 Around the same time, the government signed another agreement with Projek Usahasama Transit Ringan Automatik Sdn Bhd (PUTRA) to construct the second LRT system.
 The line, known as PUTRA LRT, featured a single route from Gombak in the north to Kelana Jaya in the south.
 The section of the line was built underground and became Malaysia's first underground railway.
 The line was fully operational in 1999, and complemented the STAR LRT system.